What Can Airport Scanners See In Luggage – You Might Be Surprised

 How To Hide Things From Airport Scanners?

-If you’re asking, “What can airport scanners see in luggage, you may be concerned because you want to hide things in your suitcase.
+You may be concerned because you want to hide things in your suitcase.
 Just be aware that if your hidden items are illegal, you are taking a grave chance of facing charges.
 I know foil can block some items, but the foil folds are detectable and will trigger a search.

 Let’s say you get past the security scanners; it is important to note when asking, “How to hide things in checked luggage?” that TSA is not the only checkpoint before boarding a plane.
 There are dogs that do random checks to sniff explosives, as well as metal detectors.
 Is it worth the risk?